MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mail-settings.md

 ## <a name="mailsettings"></a> Set email notification preferences

  Microsoft Cloud App Security enables you to customize the email notifications sent to end users involved in breaches.
 To set parameters for email notifications, follow this procedure.
-For information about the Microsoft Cloud App Security email server IP address that you should allow list in your anti-spam service, see [Network requirements](network-requirements.md).
+For information about the Microsoft Cloud App Security email server IP address that you should allow in your anti-spam service, see [Network requirements](network-requirements.md).

 1. In the menu bar, click the settings cog, select **Settings**, and then select the **Mail settings** tab.

     ![mail settings](media/mail-settings-config.png)

 2. Under **Email sender identity**: If you're planning to use the default email settings, you don't need to change anything in this section.
 If you want to customize the email sender identity, you can set any of the settings here to customize the field you want to change.
 You can change any or all of the following items: **From display name**, **From email address**, **Reply-to email address**.
-Microsoft Cloud App Security accomplishes the customization by using a third-party mail service called MailChimp®.
+Microsoft Cloud App Security accomplishes the customization by using a third-party mail service called MailChimp&reg;.
 Make sure you review and accept MailChimp's Terms of Service and Privacy Statement to enable customization.
 Otherwise, Microsoft Cloud App Security will send the notifications using the default settings.

     > [!NOTE]
     > Only unicode characters are supported in the display name and the email address according to the [rfc822 standard](https://www.rfc-editor.org/rfc/rfc822.txt).